jaco4873/cds-language-analytics-2025/assignments/assignment_4/README.md

-# Topic Analysis of News Headlines with BERTopic
+# Assignment 4: Topic Analysis of News Headlines with BERTopic

 ## Introduction
 This project analyzes news headlines using BERTopic to discover underlying topics and how they relate to the predefined news categories.
 News headlines are concise, information-dense snippets that often contain the core message of a news article.
 By applying topic modeling to headlines, we can uncover common themes across news stories and identify patterns in how headlines are crafted for different news categories.